brandur/sorg/content/markdown/john-muir-trail/main.md

 On the final stretch of the narrow road up to Vermillion Camp, windows open, we hear a sudden pop and the distinctive sound of air rushing out of a narrow opening at high speed.
 I had three seconds of ignorant bliss wondering what that sound was before it became the distinct sound of rubbery tread unambiguously signaling a flat.
 Being the only vehicle in a mile in any direction, there wasn't much question as to who the puncture belonged to.

 Better yet, it's a rental.
 We're not even sure that there's a spare, let alone where to find it.
 It's a Jeep.
 Remember when the spare tire on a Jeep hung off the back door, as obvious as the sun in a clear blue sky?
-But this is 2023, the year of the undifferentiated SUV design, and the storied Jeep is no different, looking just like every other SUV on the road.
+But this is 2023, the year of the undifferentiated SUV design, and the storied Jeep is no exception, looking just like every other SUV on the road.
 Ten minutes and a lot of experimentation later, someone finally decides to RTFM, we realize that the spare is mounted out of sight on the car's undercarriage, and is manually winched down using a special access port hidden under a plastic button in the trunk.

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/flat-tire-1" "https://www.dropbox.com/s/iuhywgmcx4zohhk/2W4A3757.JPG?dl=1" 1200}}" loading="lazy"></figure>

 That's the bad news.
-The good is that there's literally no better time _ever_ to get a flat than when you're on vacation with a loose schedule and a bunch your guy buddies.
+The good is that there's literally no better time _ever_ to get a flat than when you're on vacation with a loose schedule and a bunch your guy friends.
 A flat tire becomes a team building activity, with everyone pitching advice and labor.
-What was a somewhat worrying situation a few minutes ago becomes benign as between the five of us we manage to dredge from memory 95%+ of best practices for jacking a car and changing a tire without referencing Google.
+What was a somewhat worrying situation a few minutes ago becomes benign as the five of us argue about best practices for jacking a car and getting the tired changed out.

 We finish with a lopsided vehicle (the spare isn't full sized), but one that's drivable, and make our way into Vermillion, finding our campsite to be in a prime location on the shores of Lake Edison.